 Before Baby Day

-Clinical Pilates: If started early in the pregnancy, Clinical Pilates offers a solution for the weakening of overstretched pelvic floor and inner abdominal muscles, minimising the risk of significant pelvic instability as the pregnancy continues.
+Clinical Pilates: If started early in the pregnancy, Clinical Pilates offers a solution for the weakening of overstretched pelvic floor and inner abdominal muscles, minimising the risk of significant pelvic girdle pain as the pregnancy continues.
 It needs to be started early while the abdomen and pelvic cavity are not overstretched and becoming compromised, and while laying on your back and groin exercises are not contraindicated.
 It is both safe for pregnant women(right up to 36 weeks or so if no other complications are present) and incredibly enjoyable, ensuring the birthing process is strong and effective and recovery afterwards is swift.

 During Baby Day